FAQs: Plan details

 - Federal estate tax.
 If you die with money remaining in your account, it won't be included in your estate for federal estate tax purposes.
 However, if you choose to take advantage of the federal gift tax averaging option mentioned above and you die within five years, a prorated portion of the contribution will be subject to estate tax.
 For more information, consult your tax advisor or estate-planning attorney.

 * If withdrawals are not qualified, the deductions must be added back to Iowa taxable income.
+Adjusted annually for inflation.

 Return to top